DarrenJParker/Timema_Sex_Biased_Gene_Exp/README.md

 This is the repository for the collected scripts used in the study:

->Parker, D. J., Bast, J., Jalvingh, K., Dumas, Z., Robinson-Rechavi, M., Schwander, T. 2019.
-Sex-biased gene expression is masculinized in asexual females.
+>Parker, D. J., Bast, J., Jalvingh, K., Dumas, Z., Robinson-Rechavi, M., Schwander, T. (2019).
+Sex-biased gene expression is repeatedly masculinized in asexual females. bioRxiv: doi: https://doi.org/10.1101/553172

 Currently under review.